 - by enticing the child to so touch the defendant.

-On December 5, 2018, the jury returned a “not guilty” in a case pending before the Honorable Susan L. Barthle in Dade City, FL.
+Recent Case Result – On December 5, 2018, the jury returned a “not guilty” in a case pending before the Honorable Susan L. Barthle in Dade City, FL.
 Our client was charged with the crime of Lewd and Lascivious Molestation, a first degree felony punishable by life in prison (with a 25 year minimum mandatory prison sentence).
 Instead of facing those penalties, our client was exonerated and walked out of the courthouse with us after the jury returned the “not guilty” verdict.
-Leslie M. Sammis and Amanda F. Brunson were the lead attorneys in the case.
+Leslie M. Sammis was the lead attorney in the case.

 Disclaimer: The facts of your case may differ from the facts discussed here.
 Not all case results are listed here.
 The case results discussed here are not necessarily representative of the results obtained in all cases.
 Each case is different and must be evaluated and handled on its own merit.